Frequently Asked Questions

 Each size grouping of shirts typically requires different imprint sizes.
 Adult shirts will have a different size imprint than youth, and youth will be different than toddler, and infant will be the smallest.
 For a specific break down on size & imprint areas, take a look at our imprint size charts shown below.

-What’s the largest & smallest adult size shirts available for print?
+What’s the largest & smallest size shirts available for print?

 This one is kind of tricky!
-Since we offer a wide variety of brands, we also have a wide variety of sizes available.
+Since we offer a wide variety of brands, we also have a wide variety of sizes available, including infant, toddler, youth & adult (mens, ladies & unisex).
 Our most popular choice is a short sleeve, cotton Gildan® shirt which comes in these sizes & colors.

 For more information & links to see available sizes & colors, check out our Popular Styles page: